theomails/progressive/README.md

 ### Examples

-#### VFStatusPanel - An example of a component that an end user of the library would create.
+#### Eg. 1 - VFStatusPanel - An example of a component that an end user of the library would create.

 ```